kolzchut/mediawiki-extensions-Donation/README.md

    See the following section for information on how to set it properly.
 - `$wgDonationDefaultAmount`: the default amount for donation.
 Must be one of `$wgDonationSuggestedAmounts`.
 - `$wgDonationMinimumAmount`: The minimum amount allowed for a donation.
 Cannot be lower than 1.
 - `$wgDonationMaximumAmount`: The maximum amount allowed for a donation.
 Set to 0 to disable.
 - `$wgDonationNewsletterSubscriptionUrl`: Mailchimp API url.
 The checkbox will not show if this is null (default)
 - `$wgDonationNewsletterSubscriptionChecked`: Boolean.
 Should the subscription checkbox be checked by default
+- `$wgDonationHotjarTrigger`: A trigger name for hotjar to start recording, etc. Keep null to disable.

 ### Important notice for `wgDonationSuggestedAmounts`!
 MediaWiki doesn't allow overriding flat arrays in its configuration - it always merges the arrays.